jrahmatzadeh/just-perfection/CONTRIBUTING.md

 - All *ui* files should be inside *ui* folder.

+- All changes related to the GNOME Shell should pass through API (lib/API.js).
+Also API acts as compatibility layer.

 ## Translation

 - You can find main translation file (pot file) in *po/main.pot*.
 That's the translation reference file.